-- Examine quality attributes. - Reliability: Ability to minimize number of visible failures. - Availability: Ability to mask or repair failures so cumulative service outage is not excessive. - Performance: Ability to meet timing requirements. - Scalability: Ability to "grow" the system to process increasing number of requests. - Security: Ability to protect data and information from unauthorized access - How to assess each using scenarios.
+- Examine quality attributes. - Reliability: Ability to operate correctly over a time period. - Availability: Ability to recover from failures in a reasonable manner and time period. - Performance: Ability to meet timing requirements. - Scalability: Ability to adjust performance to available resources. - Security: Ability to protect data and information from unauthorized access. - How to assess each using scenarios.